simonwep/nanopop/README.md

 <br>

-NanoPop is an ultra-tiny positioning engine.
+Index is an ultra-tiny positioning engine.
 Hold up, isn't there [PopperJS](https://github.com/popperjs/popper-core)?
 Yeah - and PopperJS is great!
 But there are tons of features that, in most cases, you just might not need.
 This library is less than a third of PopperJS.

 #### When should I use Nanopop and not PopperJS?
 1. Situations where you want **full control** over positioning, including handling events such as scrolling, and manual resizing.
 2. **Performance-critical** cases with lots of elements [...] nanopop will only makes changes if you say so.
 3. Poppers with **minimal footprint** such as drop-downs and tooltips which don't require that much configurability.
 4. You might have some special needs about how your popper behaves.
-NanoPop exposes a function for the sole purpose of positioning something, use it in your own library!
+Index exposes a function for the sole purpose of positioning something, use it in your own library!

 This library was originally part of [pickr](https://github.com/Simonwep/pickr) - now ported to TS with tests and a few updates / bug-fixes.